Terms & Conditions

 I am claiming on a credit card:

 If the credit card we have complained about remains open with an outstanding balance, there is a possibility that your redress will be utilised to reduce your balance.
-We must remind you that our fees are due from any financial benefit received.
-We therefore expect to receive 25% + VAT (less any administration fee) of the amount by which your debt has been reduced.
+We therefore expect to receive 25% + VAT of any offer received.
 Please be reminded that you are able to use the Credit Card in question to satisfy our fees.

 Failure to Pay Fees

 If we recover your money and you don’t pay our fees, we have the authority to validate your application details with a Credit Reference Agency.
 We also reserve the right to perform a trace search on you if you fail to comply with the terms set out in your agreement to assist in recovering our fees.